RoundofThree/syzkaller/docs/cheribsd/README.md

 $ TARGETOS=cheribsd TARGETVMARCH=morello_hybrid TARGETARCH=morello_hybrid gmake
 ```

+Replace the two environment variables of `morello_hybrid` above with `morello_purecap` to build purecap instead.

 Seeing "freebsd" and "arm64" during the make process is intended, as only syz-executor needs to be our intended architecture.
 Once this completes, a `syz-manager` executable should be available under `bin/`.

 If `gmake` terminates with a Golang backtrace, you may be using a version that has a [known bug](https://github.com/CTSRD-CHERI/cheribsd-ports/issues/9).
 To remedy this, run the following: